• Skip to primary navigation

 Jump to Recipe Print Recipe

-Here is an easy taco recipe for tender beef brisket tacos made with leftover beef brisket and topped with pico de gallo and finely grated cheddar cheese.
+Here is an easy recipe for Crispy Tacos Made With Leftover Beef Brisket, topped with pico de gallo and finely grated cheddar cheese.
 Taco night is a perfect way to use up some of that leftover brisket.
 By the way, every day is Taco Tuesday in Austin, Texas.

 Brisket is big in Austin, TX.
 Every barbecue joint worth its salt has brisket on the menu and for good reason, it's delicious.
-Whenever I cook a brisket I seem to have a ton of leftovers so I am always looking for creative ways to use it.
+Whenever I cook a brisket I seem to have a lot leftover so I am always looking for creative ways to use it.
 Shredded beef tacos is a great way to use some of that delicious brisket.

 Of course, you don't have to use leftover brisket.
 All you need is some shredded brisket to make some of the best tacos around.
 Ask your butcher to sell you a 2 to 4 pound brisket (from the flat) and prepare it in a Dutch oven.
 Look at my beef brisket recipe for brisket stuffed chile rellenos for instructions on how to prepare a small brisket in a Dutch oven.